Search powered by AI

 I am part of the estimated 0.5% to 3% of the population that has SAD, which is defined by a lack of energy, loss of interest in usual activities, poor sleep and weight gain, according to the National Institutes of Health.

-My normal outlets for coping with SAD, including coffee dates with friends and day trips to towns chosen at random on a map, are on hiatus this year due to the pandemic.
-Needing to find new ways to manage SAD through the winter, I reached out to Dr. Rena Ferguson, a psychiatrist at the TMS Hope Center of Long Island, adjunct professor in the Department of Psychiatry at Stony Brook University and member of HealthyWomen's Women's Health Advisory Council, and Dr. Ani Kalayjian, a psychotherapist and founder of Meaningful World, an NGO focusing on treating trauma, to discuss ways to treat SAD during the pandemic.
+Needing to find ways to manage SAD through the winter, I reached out to Rena Ferguson, M.D., a psychiatrist at the TMS Hope Center of Long Island, adjunct professor in the Department of Psychiatry at Stony Brook University and member of HealthyWomen's Women's Health Advisory Council (WHAC), and Ani Kalayjian, Ph.D, a psychotherapist and founder of Meaningful World, an NGO focusing on treating trauma, to discuss ways to treat SAD.

-But there are steps you can take to keep SAD at bay.
-Here are five of them:
+Here are 5 steps you can take to keep seasonal affective disorder at bay.

 1. Exercise and socialize safely